open-guides/og-aws/README.md

 * 🔸 DynamoDB doesn’t provide a way to bulk-load data, and this has some [unfortunate consequences](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GuidelinesForTables.html#GuidelinesForTables.AvoidExcessivePTIncreases).
 Since you need to use the regular service APIs to update existing or create new rows, it is common to temporarily turn up a destination table’s write throughput to speed import.
 But when the table’s write capacity is increased, DynamoDB may do an irreversible split of the partitions underlying the table, spreading the total table capacity evenly across the new generation of tables.
 Later, if the capacity is reduced, the capacity for each partition is also reduced but the total number of partitions is not, leaving less capacity for each partition.
 This leaves the table in a state where it much easier for hotspots to overwhelm individual partitions.
 * It is important to make sure that DynamoDB [resource limits](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html#limits-data-types) are compatible with your dataset and workload.
 For example, the maximum size value that can be added to a DynamoDB table is 400 KB.

+## ECS

+### Basics

+* [ECS](https://aws.amazon.com/ecs/) (EC2 Container Service) is a relatively new service (launched end of 2014) that manages clusters of services deployed via Docker.
+* See the [Containers and AWS](#containers-and-aws) section for more context on containers.
+* ECS is growing in adoption, especially for companies that embrace microservices.
+* Deploying Docker directly in EC2 yourself is another common approach to using Docker on AWS.
+Using ECS is not required, and ECS does not (yet) seem to be the predominant way many companies are using Docker on AWS.
+* It’s also possible to use [Elastic Beanstalk with Docker](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker.html), which is reasonable if you’re already using Elastic Beanstalk.
+* Using Docker may change the way your services are deployed within EC2 or Elastic Beanstalk, but it does not radically change how most other services are used.
+* [ECR](https://aws.amazon.com/ecr/) (EC2 Container Registry) is Amazon’s managed Docker registry service.
+While simpler than running your own registry, it is missing some features that might be desired by some users:
+    * Doesn’t support cross-region replication of images.
+        * If you want fast fleet-wide pulls of large images, you’ll need to push your image into a region-local registry.
+    * Doesn’t support custom domains / certificates.

+[🚧 Please help expand this section.]

+## Lambda

+### Basics

+* Lambda is a relatively new service (launched at end of 2014) that offers a different type of compute abstraction: A user-defined function that can perform a small operation, where AWS manages provisioning and scheduling how it is run.
+* This abstraction has grown to be called “serverless” since you don't explicitly manage server inistances, as with EC2.
+(This term is a bit confusing since the functions themselves do of course run on servers managed by AWS.)
+* Adoption of Lambda has grown very rapidly in 2015, with many use cases that traditionally would be solved by managing EC2 services migrating to serverless architectures.
+* The [Awesome Serverless](https://github.com/anaibol/awesome-serverless) list gives a good set of examples of modern tools.

+[🚧 Please help expand this section.]

 ## Route 53